tiprankstipranks

 Debt & Financing - Risk 3

-Despite our indebtedness level, we may still be able to incur substantial additional amounts of debt, which could further exacerbate the risks associated with our substantial indebtedness.
+Despite our indebtedness level, we may still be able to incur substantial additional amounts of debt or issue additional shares of preferred stock, which could further exacerbate the risks associated with our substantial indebtedness.

 We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
-Although our debt agreements contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of significant qualifications and exceptions, and under certain circumstances, the amount of indebtedness that could be incurred in compliance with these restrictions could be substantial.
-If new debt is added to our and our subsidiaries' debt levels, the related risks that we now face could increase.
+Although the agreements governing our existing indebtedness contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of significant qualifications and exceptions, and under certain circumstances, the amount of indebtedness that could be incurred in compliance with these restrictions could be substantial.
+If new indebtedness is added to our and our subsidiaries' debt levels, the related risks that we now face could increase.
+In addition, we can issue shares of our preferred stock in one or more series and can set the terms of the preferred stock without seeking any further approval from our common stockholders.
+Any preferred stock that we issue may rank ahead of our common stock in terms of dividend priority or liquidation premiums and may have greater voting rights than our common stock, which could dilute the value of our common stock to current stockholders, and include additional restrictive covenants.

 Debt & Financing - Risk 4

-Our indebtedness could adversely affect our business, prospects, financial condition, results of operations, or cash flows.
+Our indebtedness and Series D Perpetual Preferred Stock (the "Series D Preferred Stock") could adversely affect our business, prospects, financial condition, results of operations, or cash flows.

 Corporate Activity and Growth - Risk 1

-We may not realize all of the anticipated benefits from completed acquisitions or any future strategic portfolio acquisition, or those benefits may take longer to realize than expected.
+We may not realize all of the anticipated benefits from any future strategic acquisition, or those benefits may take longer to realize than expected.

 Corporate Activity and Growth - Risk 2